dsl-logo

 Comparison rate

-This gives you a better idea of the TRUE cost of your motorcycle finance.
-It includes the interest rate PLUS most fees.
+This gives you a better idea of the true cost of your motorcycle finance.
+It includes the interest rate plus most fees.
 Ideally the interest rate and comparison rate should be similar.
 Or the same ideally.

 Loan term